Last Updated: June 17, 2023 by Flora Gibbins

 The Epsom salt is added directly to the water.
 You do not need large quantities to create a salt bath.
 Most dosages are one tablespoon of salt per gallon, or less.
 Always follow the instructions on the package.

 Epsom salt for Betta fish is used as a laxative as well.
-The treated water is absorbed into the fish and helps it to expel wastes.
+The treated water is absorbed by the fish and helps it to expel wastes.

-Betta fish Epsom salt treatment can also be absorbed in the fish to help reduce bloating or swelling.
+Betta fish Epsom salt treatment can also be absorbed by the fish to help reduce bloating or swelling.
 The reduction of water allows your pet to return to normal size.